cse240a-sp24/cse240a-sp24-cache-simulator/README.md

 - You're **allowed** to prefetch **one** additional cache line per memory access and you can assume the prefetching operation is instantaneous (the access time is not counted).
 - You're **not allowed** to create additional storage (prefetch buffer) to store the prefetched data, but you can have some data structure to identity the prefetching pattern.

 The baseline prefetcher in the starter code is next line prefetcher, and you goal is to create a prefetcher that is better than this.
+You may need to check `main.cpp` to understand how we utilize the prefetcher.

 ## Traces